fcc-joemcintyre/pollster/doc/design.md

 ## Technology Selections

-The server is implemented with Node.js version 6.x and uses ES2015 Javascript conforming to the native ES2015 support provided in this version of Node.js.
+The server is implemented with Node.js version 14.x and uses ES2020 Javascript conforming to the native ES support provided in this version of Node.js.
-Data is stored in MongoDB (3.0.x).
+Data is stored in MongoDB (4.x).

-The client interface is implemented with React 15.0.x using ES2015 Javascript as supported by Babel 6.9.x.
+The client interface is implemented with React 17.0.x using ES2020 Javascript as supported by Babel.
 Redux and react-router are also used.

-Stylesheets are defined with SCSS, with Sass used as the CSS preprocessor.
+Styling is defined using the Styled Components CSS-in-JS library.

-Gulp is used for build.
+Build is done with npm scripts (server) and Webpack (client).